 Insulin Responsiveness is Similar in eTRF Dams, but There is a More Robust Rebound from Hypoglycemia

 To test whether dams fed eTRF had improved insulin responsiveness, we conducted intraperitoneal insulin tolerance tests (ITT) on gestational day 16 (Figure 3A).
 We found that fasting blood glucose was similar between eTRF and AL dams at the beginning of the ITT, (Figure 3B, p=0.27).
 Using linear mixed effect models with a random effect for dam ID and fixed effects of time and maternal dietary regimen, we found that eTRF dams averaged 17.6±12.6 mg/dL greater glucose at each time point than AL dams during the course of the full 120 minutes (pdiet*time <0.001; Figure 3A).
 As such there was a 19.8% greater area under the curve in eTRF dams (Figure 3C, p=0.03) indicating insulin insensitivity.
 To probe this further, we assessed the initial response to insulin administration.
 We found eTRF dams and AL dams to be similarly responsive in the initial stages, with comparable rates of glucose drop (Figure 3D, p=0.75). eTRF dams seemed to have a more rapid glucose recovery after reaching their lowest glucose value.
 We evaluated the difference in the rates of glucose recovery after hypoglycemia by constructing linear models for each group in just the last 60 minutes of the experiment.
 We found that eTRF dams recovered glucose at a rate 2.4-fold faster than AL dams, but this did not reach statistical significance (Figure 3E, p=0.084).
 Despite the significant difference in response to ITT, there were no significant differences in serum insulin concentration between maternal feeding regimens at ZT1 or at ZT13 (Figure 3F, p=0.38).
-These data suggest that insulin sensitivity is similar to normal pregnancies in AL fed dams, but that there is a more robust response to hypoglycemia in dams who undergo chronic, prolonged overnight fasts during the perinatal period.
+These data suggest that insulin sensitivity is similar to normal pregnancies in AL fed dams, but that there is a more robust response from reduced glucose levels in dams who undergo chronic, prolonged overnight fasts during the perinatal period.
 This change is unlikely to be driven by baseline differences in insulin concentration.